mattneary/Typical/README.md

 Error: Expected argument at index 0 of anonymous to be of type Number.
 ```

-An additionaly benefit of typed functions is that they get partial application
+An additional benefit of typed functions is that they get partial application
 for free.
 For example:

 ```javascript